lareza-farhan-wanaghi/gophercises/readme.md

 **8. phone**

 Solution for the 8th exercise.
 Activities involved: creating more robust functions to interact with a PostgreSQL database, which does queries and alters a table, and a program to normalize phone number data.
 [Learn more](https://github.com/gophercises/phone)

+**9. deck**

+Solution for the 9th exercise.
+Activities involved: creating structs and functions to simulate objects in a card game, making a function that applies the functional-ops coding pattern, and using stringer with go-generate to work with enum-like objects.
+[Learn more](https://github.com/gophercises/phone)